Lin Yi-hsiung: Post incident career

 Lin returned to Taiwan in 1989 and became a major advocate against nuclear power in Taiwan soon after.
 In 1995, he ran and lost in the Democratic Progressive Party's four-way primary for the 1996 Taiwan presidential election.

 Three years later, Lin Yi-hsiung became the 8th Chairperson of Democratic Progressive Party (1998–2000) and successfully ran a campaign for Chen Shui-bian as the 10th President of the Republic of China.
 Immediately following Chen's election in May 2000, Lin demonstrated his unwillingness to share the spoils of victory in a surprising retirement from DPP's chairmanship.
 Citing Robert Frost's poem, he retired with the remark that he preferred to take "the road less travelled by".

 Leaving all public and party posts behind him, Lin has been concerning himself with 'reform from outside (the centers of power)' as he campaigns for various issues of environmental justice and parliamentary reform, most importantly in mobilizing public support against nuclear power (2000) and for reducing the number of parliamentary seats by half (2004), both of which are detrimental to Chen's and DPP's hold on power.

 In late 2005, he encouraged and endorsed Wong Chin-chu's candidacy in the Democratic Progressive Party's chairmanship by-election of 15 January 2006.
 Some observers considered Wong as the reformist candidate because the two other candidates each represented the then president and premier's factions respectively.
 Lacking a factional base, however, Wong was only able to marshall 9.4% of the votes.

 Less than two weeks later, on 24 January 2006, Lin Yi-hsiung renounced membership of the Democratic Progressive Party of Taiwan.
 He said the elections of recent years had become partisan dogfights, resulting in national upheaval.
 He therefore had no intention of serving in the party's administration, nor of running for public office for the party.
 According to Lin Yi-hsiung, it was no longer meaningful to be a DPP member, and he has chosen to be a non-partisan citizen of his democratic country.

-Despite this, Lin recently endorsed and campaigned for the Democratic Progressive Party's two candidates in the December 2006 mayoral elections.
-Lin went on the campaign trail for Frank Hsieh (candidate for Mayor of Taipei City) and Chen Chu (candidate for Mayor of Kaohsiung City), both of whom are long time friends of his dating back to the late 1970s.
-He states that despite all its vices, the Democratic Progressive Party still remains the most progressive party in Taiwan.
+Despite this, Lin endorsed and campaigned for the Democratic Progressive Party's two candidates in the December 2006 mayoral elections.
+Lin went on the campaign trail for Frank Hsieh (candidate for Mayor of Taipei City) and Chen Chu (candidate for Mayor of Kaohsiung City), both of whom were long time friends of his dating back to the late 1970s.
+He stated that despite all its vices, the Democratic Progressive Party still remained the most progressive party in Taiwan.